hkussie/saber-astronautics-coding-challenge/README.md

 # FTP Server Upload Coding Task

-This project leverages Docker, NodeJS and JavaScript to upload json files and their corresponding hashed files to an FTP server locally.
+This project leverages NodeJS, JavaScript and FTP protocol to upload json files and their corresponding hashed files to a remote FTP server.

 ## Getting Started